FirstBank Stadium: Historic upset win against Alabama

-On October 5, 2024, FirstBank Stadium hosted unranked Vanderbilt’s stunning 40-35 upset over the top-ranked University of Alabama Crimson Tide.
+On October 5, 2024, FirstBank Stadium hosted unranked Vanderbilt’s stunning 40–35 upset over the top-ranked University of Alabama Crimson Tide.
 It was Vanderbilt’s first victory over the college football powerhouse since 1984 and its first win in Nashville since 1969.
 Additionally, it marked Vanderbilt’s first-ever victory against a Top 5 opponent.

-Vanderbilt students in celebration tore down the South end zone goalpost, and carried it approximately 2.5 miles through downtown Nashville before throwing it into the Cumberland River.
+Vanderbilt students in celebration tore down the south end zone goalpost, and carried it approximately 2.5 miles through downtown Nashville before throwing it into the Cumberland River.

 Other NCAA use

 Tennessee State utilized FirstBank Stadium as a prominent venue for major games, hosting at least one game annually in 1971, from 1973 to 1994, and again in 1996.
 On September 15, 2018, while Vanderbilt was away playing Notre Dame, the Virginia Cavaliers played the Ohio Bobcats in FirstBank Stadium.
 The game was relocated from Charlottesville, Virginia due to the threat of Hurricane Florence.

-For at least 2026 and 2027, the NCAA Division I Football Championship game will be played at FirstBank Stadium due to renovations at Toyota Stadium in Frisco, Texas.
+For at least 2026 and 2027, the NCAA Division I Football Championship game (FCS) is scheduled to be played at FirstBank Stadium due to renovations at Toyota Stadium in Frisco, Texas.

+The 2026 John A. Merritt Classic between Tennessee State and Jackson State was moved to FirstBank Stadium since Nissan Stadium was being used for a Titans preseason game.

 NFL use

 Upon moving to Nashville, the Oilers/Titans franchise initially played at the larger Liberty Bowl Memorial Stadium in Memphis while Nissan Stadium (then called Adelphia Coliseum) was under construction in Nashville.
 Initially, the Oilers were unwilling to play at Vanderbilt Stadium while Nissan Stadium was being built.
 Not only was it thought to be too small even for temporary use, but university officials were unwilling to allow the sale of alcohol.

 However, dismal attendance during the 1997 season, due in part to both the unwillingness of many Nashville fans to make the trip to Memphis and Memphis fans' indifference to a temporary team after years of failing to secure their own NFL franchise, led the Oilers to play their last season under that name in Nashville at Vanderbilt Stadium, although the university forbade the franchise from selling alcohol at home games.

 Vanderbilt Stadium thus became the smallest home venue in the NFL since several similar-size stadiums were used in 1970.
 (The merger agreement with the American Football League led the NFL to declare stadiums seating fewer than 50,000, such as Fenway Park, to be inadequate for league play and after the 1970 NFL season none were used for NFL games on a long-term basis.)
-The Los Angeles Chargers used a smaller venue, the 27,000-seat Dignity Health Sports Park in Carson, California, as their home for the 2017–18, 2018–19 and 2019–20 NFL seasons while SoFi Stadium was being built for the Chargers and the Los Angeles Rams, who were playing in the far larger Los Angeles Memorial Coliseum in South Los Angeles.
+The Los Angeles Chargers used a smaller venue, the 27,000-seat Dignity Health Sports Park in Carson, California, as their home for the 2017, 2018 and 2019 NFL seasons while SoFi Stadium was being built for the Chargers and the Los Angeles Rams, who were playing in the far larger Los Angeles Memorial Coliseum in South Los Angeles.